Aeliko/HKU-Staff-Management-System-Project/README.md

 ## Program feature

-1) create a new employee with employee ID, name, age, role, and salary
+1) create a new employee with employee ID, name, age, role, and salary (Done)
-2) search for and delete an employee via their ID, name, age or role
+2) search for and delete an employee via their ID, name, age or role (Done)
 3) fire an employee
-4) edit the details of an existing employee
+4) edit the details of an existing employee (Done)
-5) search for all employees with a salary higher than or lower than a user input
+5) search for all employees with a salary higher than or lower than a user input (Done)
 6) allow adding user-defined attributes, the value of a new attribute of the existing employee should be empty or undefined.
+(Done)
 7) set target performance for workers and compare it of each staff
 8) keep track of annual leave available for individual employees, and return the ability of a worker to apply for a leave.
 9) sort the employment list according to name, age, departments, year of employment, etc.